operasoftware/devopera/_extensions/web-navigation.md

 ## Manifest

-All `chrome.webNavigation` methods and events require you to declare the "webNavigation" permission in the [extension manifest](manifest.html).
+All `chrome.webNavigation` methods and events require you to declare the `webNavigation` permission in the [extension manifest](/extensions/manifest/).
 For example:

 	{
-		"name": "My extension",
+		"name": "My Extension",
 		"permissions": [
 			"webNavigation"
 		]